 I’ve considered blogging for several years.
 I enjoy writing when I have the time and something to say, but the commitment of a blog always deterred me.
-I dabbled in blogging, guest posting occasionally (see vegetarian cookbook recommendations, Cuba experiences, Cuba vegetarian assessment, spinning class profile one, two, three, and four), but relied on Facebook as a low-commitment writing outlet.
-Now I’m ready to take the plunge.
+I dabbled in blogging, guest posting occasionally (see vegetarian cookbook recommendations, Cuba experiences, Cuba vegetarian assessment, spinning class profile one, two, three, and four).
+Now I’m ready to take the plunge with my own blog.

 You know that saying?
 “Those who do not learn from history are doomed to repeat it.”
 I have now gone through a very similar process as Jen: two months of misdiagnosed mystery cough, followed by a devastating diagnosis.
 Pretty stiff penalty for being dense.
 Damn, I hate it when I’m wrong.